ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 with an HTTP client error status code.

-After receiving the response to its `CollectionReq`, the Collector makes an HTTP POST request to the collection job URI to check on the status of the collect job and eventually obtain the result.
+After receiving the response to its `CollectionReq`, the Collector makes an HTTP GET request to the collection job URI to check on the status of the collect job and eventually obtain the result.
 If the collection job is not finished yet, the Leader responds with HTTP status 202 Accepted.
 The response MAY include a Retry-After header field to suggest a polling interval to the Collector.